tomasbasham/bouncing-vim/README.md

 Example: to run the tests in the second pane of the first tmux window, enter the following in the Vim prompt:

     :Silent tmux send-keys -t 1.2 "bundle exec rspec spec/my_spec.rb" C-m

 ### Tmux integration

-A tmux.conf file is provided: `./rc-files/tmux.conf`.

-The tmux installation script will prompt to link to it.

-See [Tmux configuration notes](#tmux-conf-notes) for the required configuration in `.tmux.conf`.
+See the installation notes to use the provided `.tmux.conf` or copy the recommended sections to your own.

 * Fix keycodes
   - tmux will send xterm-style keys when its xterm-keys option is on
   - this requires `set -g xterm-keys on` in the `~/.tmux.conf`
   - fix `CTRL-Page<Up/Down>` (this is required for tab-like navigation between buffers)
   - fix `<Home>` key
   - fix modifiers (like `CTRL-Right/Left`, `ALT-Up/Down/Left/Right`...)

-* Seamless navigation between tmux and Vim with `ALT-Up/Down/Left/Right` and `ALT-k/j/h/l`.<br>
+* Seamless navigation between tmux and Vim with `ALT-Up/Down/Left/Right` and `ALT-k/j/h/l`.

 ### View options